Victim Witness Program

 - To have any stolen or other personal property expeditiously returned by law enforcement agencies when no longer needed as evidence.
 If possible, all such property, except weapons, currency, contraband, property subject to evidentiary analysis and property the ownership of which is disputed, shall be returned to the owner within ten days of being taken

 - In certain cases of violent crime, financial assistance is available but does not cover property losses.
 To apply, call the Office of Crime Victim Compensation at 608-266-6470

 - To complain to the Department of Justice concerning the treatment of crime victims and to request a review of the complaint review by the Crime Victims Rights Board

 When to Notify the Coordinator or Law Enforcement

 - Please notify the Victim Witness Coordinator of any change in your address or phone number.

-- If you receive any threats or other form of intimidation from your cooperation with law enforcement and prosecutors, call 911 immediately.
-Also report the incident to the Victim Witness Coordinator.
+- If you receive any threats or other forms of intimidation from your cooperation with law enforcement and prosecutors, call 911 immediately.
+Also, report the incident to the Victim Witness Coordinator.